George Albee: Academia

 Albee returned to the United States in 1954.
 Upon his return, he became an associate professor at Case Western Reserve University, after which he became a full professor.
 In 1958 he became the George Trumbull Ladd Distinguished Professor of Psychology.

-During the 1950s and 1960s, Albee wrote groundbreaking studies that showed societal factors such as poverty, racism, sexism and child abuse, were to a large degree responsible for mental illness.
+During the 1950s and 1960s, Albee wrote studies that showed societal factors such as poverty, racism, sexism and child abuse, were to a large degree responsible for mental illness.
 He believed the psychological profession needed to focus more on prevention, rather than one to one treatment.

 In 1963 Albee served on the National Institute of Mental Health training grants review committee.
 One of his responsibilities was to judge the aptness of proposed mental health training programs.
 From 1969-70 he was the president of the American Psychological Association (APA).
 During his tenure he negotiated conflicts between the mainstream of psychology and the demands of Black and female psychologists.

 During his presidency of the APA, Albee challenged norms and current wisdom as it pertains to the improvement of humankind’s welfare.
-George had a way of showing others the social evils of society, that it is exploitation and abuse of power that contributes to the suffering of humans, not just the internal malfunctions.
-He believed that corporations’ self-interest could override the integrity and activities of the APA.

 Before becoming president of the APA, Albee served as an assistant executive secretary for it, in which capacity he was responsible for public information, relations, and placement.
 In addition to his presidency and secretary positions at the APA, he was also a member of nine of its divisions.
 Some of these divisions include the Society of Clinical Psychology, Society for Community Research and Action, Society for the Psychology of Women, and Society for the Psychological Study of Lesbian, Gay, and Bisexual Issues.

 In 1971 Albee left Case Western University to become professor of psychology at the University of Vermont.
 Shortly afterwards, in 1975 he established the Vermont Conference on Primary Prevention.

-Albee was a hard-working man who devoted his life to the improvement of humankind.
-Even when he took a sabbatical year, he spent that time at the University of Hawaii School of Public Health.

-Some of the multiple publications that Albee wrote addressed the prevention of sexism and psychopathology.
 In his article "the prevention of sexism” (1981), he defined sexism and its consequences, as well as describing secondary and tertiary prevention methods to those men and women who suffer as a result of sexism.
 In his article “Preventing psychopathology and promoting human potential” (1982), he addressed primary prevention methods to decrease unnecessary stress and increase social competence, self-esteem, and support networks.